Oliver & Oscar

 Oscar and Oliver were seen by the vet, and their tusks and toes were trimmed.
 They were started on vitamins and meds for arthritis, and most importantly, a low calorie diet.
 They're fed piggy pellets and low cal veggies daily.

-Oscar and Oliver need a pig friendly home!
+Oscar needs a pig friendly home!